 - 💄 Give up wearing makeup

 RELATED: The fast that gets God’s attention

 Sometimes Lent isn’t actually about giving up something physical, but about giving up TIME to the Lord.

 Is there a time slot in your day that you could give your attention to God?

 If you’re looking for something that’s exactly the same length as Lent, last year I created a 40-day reading plan called “40 Days With Jesus”.

-If you’re hungry to get to know Jesus in a deeper way, I highly encourage you to take this email challenge.
-You can do this challenge alone, or with children of any age.
+If you’re hungry to get to know Jesus in a deeper way, I highly encourage you to try this 40-day reading plan.
+You can use this reading plan alone, or with children of any age.

 3) Giving during Lent

 Remember my fasting-from-shopping experience?
 Here was an amazing byproduct: at the end of the season, I had a few hundred dollars left over to give to an organization that empowers the poorest of the poor.